 ------- o0o -------

-Jane’s training in psychology explains her delight when observing reactions to her work – she views her mosaics as a sort of “ink blot” test.
+Jane’s training in psychology explains her delight while observing reactions to her work – she views her mosaics as a sort of playful “ink blot” test.
 She appreciates the patience required when creating mosaics, finding the process somewhat meditative.